VMFS Recovery

 Mapping VMFS disk to guest OS as RDM drive

 Warning: officially VMware doesn't support this feature.
-But we've tested mounting VMFS disk as RDM at ESX 6.5 and it worked.
+But we've tested mounting the VMFS disk as RDM at ESX 6.5 and it worked.

 You need to create a new VMDK file and mount it to a VMFS disk using RDM.
-After it's done, you'll be able to add this “VMDK” disk to VM and use its data from within guest OS.
+After it's done, you'll be able to add this “VMDK” disk to the VM and use its data from within the guest OS.

-Now connect to ESXi host using SSH.
+Now connect to the ESXi host using SSH.
 If SSH is disabled, please see this guide on how to enable it

 Browse to the folder with a virtual machine where the RDM disk should be added.
 To do this enter: